Give Today

 The Bible gives three guidelines:

-The guideline of the tithe: In the Old Testament a tenth of one’s income was required to the support of the ministry and the needs of the poor.
+In the Old Testament a tenth of one’s income was required to the support of the ministry and the needs of the poor.
 While the New Testament does not mandate this requirement today, it also does not advocate giving any less than a tithe.
 Regardless, it is a helpful guideline.

-The guideline of sacrifice: Paul celebrated the generosity of the Macedonians, who “gave as much as they were able and even beyond their ability” (2 Corinthians 8:3).
+Paul celebrated the generosity of the Macedonians, who “gave as much as they were able and even beyond their ability” (2 Corinthians 8:3).
 They gave until it represented a sacrifice in their lifestyle.

-The guideline of responsibility: Christians are to give “according to their ability” (Acts 11:29).
+Christians are to give “according to their ability” (Acts 11:29).
 We all have various seasons of life economically, with responsibilities to our families and to our debts.
 Good planning is often necessary in order to move our generosity gradually into biblical proportions while still meeting personal and legal financial obligations.

-For questions or to give stock, please contact Executive Director, Valerie Tompson
+For questions or to give stock, please contact Executive director, Valerie Tompson.

 1